 The Democratic Republic of Congo (DRC) is an important copper-producing nation.
 See how we are working to support the country’s long-term growth.

-Our investments have created about 12,000 employee and contractor jobs, almost all held by DRC nationals.
-Between 2013 and 2016, we paid $1bn in taxes and royalties.
+Our investments have created over 22,000 employee and contractor jobs at the end of 2017, almost all held by DRC nationals.
+Since 2015, we have paid $1.1 billion in taxes and royalties.

 Safety is our top priority: in the DRC as elsewhere, we are committed to eliminating fatalities and injuries.